kubernetes/website/content/en/blog/_posts/2023-10-26-blixt-ebpf-rust-in-kubernetes-sigs.md

 ## History

-[Blixt][blixt] originated at [Kong][kong] as an experiment to test load-balancing ingress traffic for Kubernetes clusters using eBPF as the dataplane.
+[Blixt][blixt] originated at [Kong][kong] as an experiment to test load-balancing ingress traffic for Kubernetes clusters using eBPF for the dataplane.
 Around the time of Kubecon Detroit (2022) we (the [Gateway API][gwapi] maintainers) realized it had significant potential to help us move our `TCPRoute` and `UDPRoute` support forward, which had been sort of "stuck in alpha" at the time due to a lack of conformance tests being developed for them.
-At the same time various others in the SIG Network community developed an interest in the project due to the rapid growth of the eBPF technology space.
+At the same time various others in the SIG Network community developed an interest in the project due to the rapid growth of eBPFs use on Kubernetes.
 Given the potential for benefit to the Kubernetes ecosystem and the growing interest, Kong decided it would be helpful to [donate the project to Kubernetes SIGs][donation] to benefit upstream Kubernetes.